 This shipwreck was found at a depth of ca. 455 meters below sea level on a slightly sloping north-south seabed.
 The wreck is composed of two distinct piles, both oriented east-west and rising to to a maximum of 0.5 meters above the seabed.
-The east pile occupies a space of ca. 4.5 x 2 meters and the west ca. 4.5 x 3 meters (Brennan et al. 2020: 307).
+The east pile occupies a space of ca. 4.5 x 2 meters and the west ca. 4.5 x 3 meters (galley wares).
+Two Late Roman Amphora 1 (LRA 1) together with ballast stones compose the E pile; 10 Late Roman Amphora 1 (LRA 1) are attested in the W pile.
+Given the absence of a real (amphora) cargo and the position of the ballast, the ship was likely hauling a large organic cargo, perhaps grain.
+Dated to the second or third quarter of the 6th c.

 Brennan, Michael; David, Dan; Opaiţ, Andrei; and Stay, Marshall.
 "Deep-water shipwrecks in the East Mediterranean: a microcosm of Late Roman exchange" Journal of Roman Archaeology 33 (2020), 291-329